-Fine early copy Nicholas King's map, illustrating the Dunbar Expedition Report, one of the two expedtions initiated by President Thomas Jefferson in 1804 (along with the Lewis & Clark and Pike expeditions).
+Fine early copy Nicholas King's map, illustrating the Dunbar Expedition Report, one of the two expeditions initiated by President Thomas Jefferson in 1804 (along with the Lewis & Clark and Pike expeditions).

-Nicholas King produced two maps in conjunction with these expeditions, a Map of the Red River in Louisiana (1806) and the present map were privately engraved and printed by Francis Shallus and William Kneass.
+Nicholas King produced two maps in conjunction with these expeditions, a Map of the Red River in Louisiana (1806), and the present map, were privately engraved and printed by Francis Shallus and William Kneass.
 The maps were the first cartographic effort of any detail to show western Louisiana and northeast Texas.
-Samuel Latham Mitchll wrote that the Washita River map was "a substantial addition to American Geography."
-Unfortunately, the maps were apparently supressed to avoid evidence of the American incursion into New Spain, with the maps surviving in only a few copies.
+Samuel Latham Mitchell wrote that the Washita River map was "a substantial addition to American Geography."
+Unfortunately, the maps were apparently suppressed to avoid evidence of the American incursion into New Spain, with the maps surviving in only a few copies.